Matroids, Feynman categories, and Koszul duality: Combinatorial preliminaries

 Additionally, we have the presentation

 where $\I_{\wond}$ is the ideal generated by relations

 for every atom $H$ and

 for every $G \in \G$ and $\A$ an antichain in $\G$ such that $\bigvee \A$ is equal to $G$.
 The change of variable between the last presentation and the defining presentation is given by \end{prop} The first (defining) presentation will be called the \textit{affine} presentation, the second the \textit{projective} presentation and the last one the \textit{wonderful} presentation.
 The first two presentations appear in \cite{feichtner_chow_2003} (as a definition) while the second appeared first in \cite{EHKR_2010} for the braid arrangement and in \cite{Backman_Spencer_Eur_2020} for general maximal building sets.
-It is widely used in \cite{Pagaria_2021}. \begin{proof} The proof can be found in \cite{Pagaria_2021} (Theorem 2.9). \end{proof} In \cite{feichtner_chow_2003}, the authors address the issue of finding a Gröbner basis for $\FYa_{\aff}(\L, \G)$ (see \cite{BW_1993} for a reference on Gröbner bases) and they show that when considering any linear order on generators refining the reverse order on $\G$, although the elements defining $\I_{\aff}$ do not form a Gröbner basis in general, one can still describe a fairly manageable Gröbner basis. \begin{theo}[\cite{feichtner_chow_2003} Theorem 2] Elements of the form $(\prod_{G \in \S}x_G) h_{G'}^{\rho(G') - \rho(\bigvee S)}$ with $\S$ any nested set and $G'$ any element of $\G$ satisfying $G' > \bigvee \S$ , together with the usual $\prod_{G \in X} x_G$ for every non-nested set $X$, form a Gröbner basis of $\FYa_{\aff}(\L, \G)$ for any linear order on generators refining the reversed order of $\L$.
+It is widely used in \cite{Pagaria_2021}. \begin{proof} The proof can be found in \cite{Pagaria_2021} (Theorem 2.9). \end{proof} In \cite{feichtner_chow_2003}, the authors address the issue of finding a Gröbner basis of $\I_{\aff}$ (see \cite{BW_1993} for a reference on Gröbner bases) and they show that when considering any linear order on generators refining the reversed order on $\G$, and the induced degree lexicographic ordering on monomials, although the elements defining $\I_{\aff}$ do not form a Gröbner basis in general, one can still describe a fairly manageable Gröbner basis. \begin{theo}[\cite{feichtner_chow_2003} Theorem 2, \cite{feichtner_chow_2003} Corollary 1] Elements of the form with $\S$ any nested set and $G'$ any element of $\G$ satisfying $G' > \bigvee \S$ , together with the usual $\prod_{G \in X} x_G$ for every non-nested set $X$, form a Gröbner basis of $\I_{\aff}$ for the degree lexicographic ordering on monomials associated to any linear order on generators refining the reversed order of $\L$.
 The normal monomials with respect to this Gröbner basis are monomials of the form